Fast attack craft

 A FAC's main advantage over other warship types is its affordability.
 Many FACs can be deployed at a relatively low cost, allowing a navy which is at a disadvantage to effectively defend itself against a larger adversary.
 A small boat, when equipped with the same weapons as its larger counterpart, can pose a serious threat to even the largest of capital ships.
 Their major disadvantages are poor seagoing qualities, cramped quarters and poor defence against aerial threats.

 History

 19th century

 As early as the mid-19th century, the Jeune École's poussiere navale theory called for a great number of small, agile vessels to break up invading fleets of larger vessels.
 The idea was first put into action in the 1870s with the steam-powered torpedo boats, which were produced in large numbers by both the Royal Navy and the French Navy.
 These new vessels proved especially susceptible to rough seas and to have limited utility in scouting due to their short endurance and low bridges.
-The potential threat was entirely extinguished with the introduction of the Torpedo Boat Destroyer (TBD) in 1893, a larger vessel which evolved into the modern destroyer.
+The potential threat was countered with the introduction of the Torpedo Boat Destroyer (TBD) in 1893, a larger vessel which evolved into the modern destroyer.
 It could mount guns capable of destroying the torpedo boat before it was within range to use its own weapons.